k21971/EvilHack/doc/evilhack-changelog.md

 - Fix: warning: array subscript [0, 1] is outside array bounds of ‘const char * const[2]’ [-Warray-bounds]
 - New monsters - sea tortle, tortle shaman
+- Fix: polymorphing into a red dragon no matter what type of dragon scales are being worn